 1Optional step: To remove the raw bite of your onion, add the chopped onion to a bowl with cold water.
 Leave for 10 minutes, drain and rinse.

 2Add the tomatoes, onion, cilantro, diced peppers, and lime juice to a bowl.
-Generously season with salt — start with 1/2 teaspoon and go from there.
-Set the salsa aside for 15 to 20 minutes.
+Generously season with salt (start with 1/2 teaspoon and go from there).
+Set the pico de gallo aside for 20 minutes.

-3Stir the salsa — distribute the juices left at the bottom of the bowl.
+3Stir to distribute the juices left at the bottom of the bowl.
 Taste and adjust with more salt.
+Serve!

 4Pico de gallo is best the day it is made, but it will keep for up to 3 days in an airtight container in the refrigerator.